One of the first steps in developing a successful food business is to develop a market strategy and a business plan.

 Equity: An investment made directly toward business with no set payment schedule for disbursement to investors.
 Equity is necessary to obtain a loan.

-Loan: Necessary when owner’s equity investment is insufficient to finance the company’s startup or expansion.
-Sources of loans can include banks, government, trade organizations or private organizations.
+Loan: Necessary when the owner’s equity investment is insufficient to finance the company’s startup or expansion.
+Sources of loans can include banks, government, trade organizations, or private organizations.

 Location of Business:

 - Are you purchasing, building, or leasing space?

 - How much space do you need?
 Are there options for expansion?

 - Are there special business incentives for starting a business in this location?